This article is part of the “Fulfillment Series.” Click here to learn more.

 The Greatest Antidote to Despair

-But in the throes of despair, it’s not always helpful to be told to “look on the bright side” or “never give up hope.”
+But in the throes of despair, it’s not always helpful to be told to “look on the bright side” or “never give up hope”.
 When hope has been lost, platitudes seem futile or just like rationalized ways of engaging in self-deception.
 Indeed, there is a whole scientific literature on the concept of false hope.
-False hope entails three things: (a) expectations based on illusions rather than reality, (b) inappropriate goals, and (c) poor strategies to reach these goals.
+False hope entails three things: (a) expectations based on illusions rather than reality, (b) inappropriate go, also and (c) poor strategies to reach these goals.
 However, a deeper exploration into the true nature of hope suggests it’s anything but self-deception.

-Having hope reduces burnout among competitive athletes, helps people cope with the death of loved ones, improves sports and academic performance, sustains a “fighting spirit” through cancer diagnoses and even increases one’s tolerance of physical pain.
-In essence, hope underscores the simple words of peace activist Thich Nhat Hanh: “If we believe that tomorrow will be better, we can bear a hardship today.”
+Having hope reduces burnout among competitive athletes, helps people cope with the death of loved ones, improves sports and academic performance, sustains a “fighting spirit” through cancer diagnosis, es and even increases one’s tolerance of physical pain.
+In essence, hope underscores the simple words of peace activist Thich Nhat Hanh: “If we believe that tomorrow will be better, we can bear a hardship today”.

 The Psychology of Hope

-Long a central topic of research in the field of positive psychology, hope refers to an individual’s goal-oriented expectations.
+Long a central topic of research in the field of positive psychology, one important way to find hope lies in setting goal-oriented expectations.
 According to psychologist Charles R. Snyder, hope is made up of two components: agency thinking, which is the motivation to initiate and sustain actions to achieve goals, and pathway thinking, which is the capacity to find ways towards achieving those goals.

 But aren’t some adversities so awful that anybody would lose hope?

-Hopeful Despite All Odds
+Find Hope Despite All Odds

 History shows us countless examples of people who faced such tremendous adversity that they had every reason to lose hope and quit – but they didn’t.
-For example, in spite of 27 years of solitary confinement and excessive harassment in prison, Nelson Mandela never lost hope for an end to apartheid and a free, democratic South Africa.
+For example, despite 27 years of solitary confinement and excessive harassment in prison, Nelson Mandela never lost hope for an end to apartheid and a free, democratic South Africa.
 A more recent example is the world’s youngest Nobel Peace laureate, Malala Yousafzai.

 A portrait of Malala Yousafzai.
 This image was originally posted to Flickr by DFID – UK Department for International Development.
 This file is licensed under the Creative Commons Attribution 2.0 Generic license.

 You might be thinking, “But I’m no Nelson Mandela or Malala Yousafzai!
-How can I summon this kind of hope amidst my own obstacles and hardships?
+How can I summon this kind of hope amidst my obstacles and hardships?
 And what if I’m just not a naturally hopeful person?”

 Researchers categorize people as either exhibiting hope as a trait or a state.
-Those with the hope trait are naturally hopeful, or often referred to as “glass half full.”
+Those with the hope trait are naturally hopeful, often referred to as “glass half full”.
 Unsurprisingly, this is a minority of the population.
 For most of the rest of us, hope can and needs to be cultivated as a state.
 By choosing to maintain a learning orientation, for instance, the act of hoping becomes a willful and deliberate act in which any of us can engage, as opposed to an inborn trait for the lucky few.

 The good news: cultivating hope is possible for all of us.
-Many assume that when one feels hopeless, it’s impossible to think one’s way towards feeling hopeful.
+Many assume that when one feels hopeless, it’s impossible to think one’s way toward feeling hopeful.
 But the opposite is true.
 Research confirms time and again that emotions follow cognition.

 Moreover, once one learns how to cultivate hope, it’s self-perpetuating.
 According to Anthony Scioli, a professor of psychology at Keene State College in New Hampshire and author of The Power of Hope, hopeful people are more resilient, trusting, open and motivated.
 Because of this, they are more likely to receive more from the world.
 This in turn makes them more hopeful.